In collaboration with Visit KC. Thank you for supporting the brands that support A Taste of Koko!

 1. RIDE THE KC Streetcar

 I was so surprised to find out how convenient it is to get around Kansas City!
 I did have a rental car but you can easily use rideshare to get to downtown Kansas City, walk around, or take the KC Streetcar.
-The Kansas City Streetcar travels two miles through the heart of downtown – from Main Street the River Market to Union Station/Crown Center with 16 stops and it’s free to ride!
+The Kansas City Streetcar travels two miles through the heart of downtown – from Main Street the River Market (City Market) to Union Station/Crown Center with 16 stops and it’s free to ride!

 2. EAT KANSAS CITY BARBECUE